rfigurelli/Darwin-to-Design/Darwin_to_Design_White_Paper_v1_0.md

 ## 9 Future Exploration

-The **Darwin to Design** model opens fertile ground for transdisciplinary research and innovation.
+The **From Darwin to Design** model opens fertile ground for transdisciplinary research and innovation.
 Below are extended avenues for exploration, simulation, and application:

 * **Wisdom and Consciousness Metrics:** Develop scalable methods to measure levels of wisdom and consciousness in individuals, collectives, and systems—biological or artificial.
 This may include behavioral markers, reflective decision metrics, and empathy-based indicators.